 - Optimize your blog posts for SEO (with my preferred choice) Yoast SEO for WordPress.
 I’m sure you’ve heard people use this famed acronym and it’s possible that while you nod your head along in the conversation, you may not know what it stands for!
 I know my head nodded along for a while before I knew what it actually was….it stands for Search Engine Optimization.

 When someone says that you should optimize your blog post for SEO, they’re literally saying “make sure that your post is effectively highlighted and arranged with keywords, length & readability, outgoing links, a focus keyword, meta description, etc that will actually speak to search engines such as Google, Yahoo & Bing and increase your posts’ visibility.

-Engage with other Bloggers, make friends & create your own group of “Blogger Buddies” (that’s what I call mine!).
-Comment on other blogs, “like” other blog posts just like you do on Facebook!
+- Engage with other Bloggers, make friends & create your own group of “Blogger Buddies” Comment on other blogs, “like” other blog posts just like you do on Facebook!
 Always check your dashboard for new comments each time you log onto your website and immediately reply to anyone who has taken the time to leave a comment on your post.

 Blogging is a “community sport” since, not only do you want to grow your own tribe or community, but other bloggers are out there trying to do the same thing!
 There is no need to compete with others in the blogosphere as we all have our own passion niche and even if you’re not alone in that niche, you are the only person with your perspective.

 We should be learning from each other, guest posting on each others’ blogs or doing interviews for each other (I’m being interviewed by a Blogger Buddy of mine today!).